therealbill/commissar/cases/leaderboards.md

 In this scenario the players earn, or lose, a number of points.
 Wins or losses are irrelevant.
 Thus we modify the running total at the game's conclusion and display ranking based on current score.

-# Leaderboard Tunables

-A leaderboard will need to have a variable number of users, variable number of matches per user, variable numbers of game servers and readers, and controllable number of iterations.

-# Leaderboard Output

-There are two key metrics for leaderboards:
-  - How many game results per second can we process?
-  - How many leaderboard views per second can we process?